Welcome to today's edition of the Rush 24-7 podcast.

 And in Washington, the center of power in the world, everybody wants to be in the ruling class.

-The ruling class is the subject of this piece by Angelo Codevilla, who is Professor Professor Emeritus at the uh at Boston University.
+The ruling class is the subject of this piece by Angelo Codevilla, who is professor emeritus at Boston University.

-It is it is just a wonderfully written and crafted piece.
+It is just a wonderfully written and crafted piece.

-Here's a couple pull quotes, but but again, uh getting into various pull quotes will not do this piece justice.
+Here's a couple pull quotes, but again, getting into various pull quotes will not do this piece justice.

 Today's ruling class from Boston to San Diego was formed by an educational system that exposed them to the same ideas and gave them remarkably uniform guidance as well as tastes and habits.